joshiemoore/slitherbox/README.md

 5. You can now run all slitherbox utilities from your shell.
 If you run a command that is not implemented in slitherbox, but does exist elsewhere in your path, then the existing native utility will still be run.

+### Installation from git
+1. Clone this repository, and cd into it.

+2. Run `$ python3 slitherbox.py sb_install` to create the symlinks in the installation directory.

+3. Follow steps 3-5 from the `Installation from PyPI` section above.

 The slitherbox symlinks can be removed by running `$ sb_uninstall`, restoring use of your native utilities.
 To re-enable slitherbox, do step 2 again.